-A credit score is one of the primary factors that a lender considers before issuing a loan, whether that loan is for a home, business, or other purpose.
-Credit scores were created by the Fair Isaac Corporation (FICO®) to help put a simple, numerical representation on a person’s history of obtaining and paying back debt.
+Credit scores were created by the Fair Isaac Corp. to put a simple numerical representation on a person’s history of obtaining and repaying debt.

-There are now other institutions that also calculate credit scores, but FICO scores are the most commonly used1.
-Experian, Transunion, and Equifax are the three credit reporting agencies which collect information on your history of borrowing, and then FICO or another company amalgamates the information into a score between 300 and 850.
+There are now other institutions that also calculate credit scores, but FICO® scores are the most commonly used.
+Experian, Transunion, and Equifax are the three credit reporting agencies that collect information on your history of borrowing, and then FICO® or another company amalgamates the information into a score between 300 and 850.

-In general, those with strong histories of making on-time payments on their debts will have higher credit scores.
+In general, those with a strong history of making on-time payments on their debts will have higher credit scores.
 Here’s what goes into calculating a credit score:

-• Payment history (35%): Considers whether the borrower has made payments on time.
+• Payment history (35%): Considers whether the applicant has made payments on time.

-• Credit utilization (30%): The ratio of how much you could borrow versus how much are borrowing.
+• Credit utilization (30%): The ratio of how much you could borrow from all accounts vs. how much you are borrowing.
 The lower your credit utilization, the better.

-• Length of credit history (15%): Histories with debts that have been opened for longer are considered more favorably than debts that have been open for less time.
+• Length of credit history (15%): Histories with accounts that have been open for longer are seen more favorably than those that have been open for less time.

 • Types of credit (10%): Having multiple types of debt is preferable.
-Installment credit, such as a mortgage or other bank-issued loan, and revolving credit, like a credit card, are both considered.
+Installment credit, such as an auto loan, personal loan, student loan or mortgage loan, and revolving credit, like a credit card, are both considered.

-• New inquiries (10%): Each time a new inquiry on credit is made, there can be a negative effect on credit score.
-Credit inquiries include opening new credit cards, taking out new loans, and can even happen when a lender does a “hard pull” on your credit history.
+• New inquiries (10%): Each time a new inquiry on credit is made, there can be a negative effect on a credit score.
+Credit inquiries happen when opening credit cards and taking out loans, and even when a lender does a “hard pull” on your credit history.

 • Exceptional: 800-850